notamudkipiguess/WhaleClient/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea for this project
+description: Suggest an idea for this project
 title: "[Feature]"
-labels: enhancement
+labels: ["enhancement"]
-assignees: ''

----
+body:
+  - type: markdown
+    attributes:
+      value: |
         **Is your feature request related to a problem?
 Please describe.**
         A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+  - type: textarea
+    attributes:

-**Describe the solution you'd like**
+      label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want to happen.

-**Additional context**
+  - type: textarea
+    attributes:
+      label: Additional context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context or screenshots about the feature request here.